ThomasCaneday/SeniorProject/README.md

 TODO: Find maximum distance between Raspberry Pi/antenna and PC (at least 500m on land)

-TODO: Test delta between RP-RP and RP-PC connection and transmission
+TODO: Find delta (if any) between RP-RP and RP-PC connection and transmission

 TODO: Add file for classifying air vehicle